lhbikos/ReC_Psychometrics/docs/07-ItemAnalSurvey.md

 **Results**

 Item analyses were conducted on the six items hypothesized to assess perceptions of campus climate for members of the LGBTQ community.
-To assess the within-scale convergent and discrimninant validity of the College Response and Stigma subscales, each item was correlated with its own scale (with the item removed) and with the other coping scale (see Table 1).
+To assess the within-scale convergent and discriminant validity of the College Response and Stigma subscales, each item was correlated with its own scale (with the item removed) and with the other subscale (see Table 1).
 In all cases, items were more highly correlated with their own scale than with the other scale.
 Coefficient alphas were 0.66, 0.63, and 0.70 for the College Response, Stigma, and total-scale scores, respectively.
 We concluded that the within-scale convergent and discriminant validity of this measure is strong.

 For your consideration:
 You are at your dissertation defense.
 For one of your measures, the Cronbach’s alpha is .45.
 A committee member asks, “So why was the alpha coefficient so low?”
 On the basis of what you have learned in this lesson, how do you respond?